Skip to main content

 The Role of Physician Verification

 The process for accessing a reasonable alternative differs significantly between activity-only and outcome-based programs, a distinction that carries important clinical implications.
-For an activity-only program, such as one requiring a certain amount of physical exercise, the plan sponsor can require verification from the individual’s physician stating that a makes it unreasonably difficult or inadvisable to participate.
+For an activity-only program, such as one requiring a certain amount of physical exercise, the plan sponsor can require verification from the individual’s physician stating that a medical condition makes it unreasonably difficult or inadvisable to participate.

 This creates a collaborative pathway where the alternative can be tailored to the physician’s specific recommendations, ensuring both safety and efficacy.